 The right and duties of each co-owner in a joint ownership real estate property agreement is simple.

-None of the things in the above-mentioned examples that may lead to any ownership and property dispute, should ever occur.
+Nothing in the above examples that may lead to any ownership and property dispute should ever occur.

 The existence of an example mentioned above clearly means a breach of duty and abolishment of a joint owner’s right.